Enjoy Enjaami: Chess Olympiad

 The song was played at the inaugural ceremony of the 44th Chess Olympiad in Chennai, with Dhee and Kidakkuzhi Mariyammal performing.
 However, Arivu was not featured in the event, and was also not credited in the live performance.
 On 1 August 2022, Arivu wrote a detailed post on Instagram, saying that he took the sole responsibilities of songwriting, composition and performing the track, and nearly spent six months on the creation of the song.
 He further said: "...
 No doubt it’s a great team work.
 No doubt it calls everyone together.
 But it does not mean that's not the history of Valliammal or the landless Tea plantation slave ancestors of mine.
 Every song of mine will be having the scar mark of this generational oppression.
 Like this just on.
 There are 10000 songs of folk in this land.
 The Songs that carry the breath of ancestors, their pain, their life, love, their resistance and all about their existence.
 It’s all speaking to you in beautiful songs.
 Because we are a generation of blood and sweat turned into melodies of liberating arts."
-In response, Santhosh Narayanan stated on Twitter, adding that both Dhee and Arivu involved in the creative process of writing and composing the songs, while he was involved in the music production.
+In response, Santhosh Narayanan stated on Twitter, adding that both Dhee and Arivu involved in the creative process of writing and composing the songs, while he was involved in the music production; later, Dhee also commented that she had always credited Arivu and Santosh for their roles in the creation of the song.